-- Stockpile areas will have a banksman to ensure no unauthorised access in the area. - Stockpiles will be cleaned and maintained by a plant, bucket loader, excavator, dozer. - Tipper vehicles will not ride the stockpile, unless it is a machine constructed to ramp no more than 30 degrees. - All stockpiles will be managed under the temp works system. - SPC/Contractor must inform the coordinator of their intentions to place a stockpile.
+- Stockpile areas will have a banksman to ensure no unauthorised access in the area. - Stockpiles will be cleaned and maintained by a plant, bucket loader, excavator, dozer. - Tipper vehicles will not ride the stockpile, unless it is a machine constructed to ramp no more than 30 degrees. - All stockpiles will be managed under the temp works system. - SPC/Contractor must inform the coordinator of their intentions to place a stockpile and the suitable location must be agreed prior to works commencing.